-Let me talk about the Rajas con Crema for a minute.
+Let me tell you about the Rajas con Crema.
 This is not the onion and peppers combination you’re used to for standard fajitas.
 Poblano peppers are roasted, onions are carmelized and then the addition of thyme, oregano and heavy cream will reduce to make for a deep, mildly sour flavor (thanks to the addition of some lime juice), adding new life to your dish.
 Rajas con Crema is actually delicious on its own.
-Try them as a breakfast accompaniment.
-But try them for this recipe and it will soon become standard fare for fajitas every time.
+Try it as a breakfast accompaniment.
+But try them for this recipe and it will soon become standard fare for fajitas, every time.

-Starting the chicken in a skillet and finishing it up in the oven ensures a juicy, perfectly seasoned chicken that is the base for these amazing toppings.
-The simple marinade-brine of oil, lime juice, smoked paprika, cumin, pepper, salt and cayenne makes for subtle but classic fajita “grilled” meat.
-You will pound the chicken to an even thickness, place your chicken in the marinade and let them sit at room temperature for 30 to 60 minutes while you prepare the Rajas con Crema.
+Starting the chicken in a skillet and finishing it up in the oven ensures juicy, perfectly seasoned meat that’s the base for the amazing fajita toppings.
+The marinade is oil, lime juice, smoked paprika, cumin, pepper, salt and cayenne; which makes for subtle but classic fajita “grilled” meat flavor.
+The chicken breasts are pounded out and placed in the marinade to sit at room temperature for 30 to 60 minutes while you prepare the Rajas con Crema.

 If you’ve never roasted peppers, it’s super easy and the skin burns to a bubble quickly under the broiler.

 Onions are carmelized for a sweet flavor to go with the peppers in the Crema.